stardog-union/stardog-blog/content/posts/draft-2017-stardog-in-5.md

 will use Linux here; OS X would be very similar.
 If you would like to install on Windows, the instructions are available at http://docs.stardog.com/#_windows.

 1. The Stardog download is located at http://stardog.com/#download.
+Once downloaded, unzip to a destination directory, in this example, '/data/stardog'.
 2. Next, we have to tell Stardog where its home directory (where databases and other will be stored) is located

 ```